 Up and down days seem to come and go.
 Something seems to have marred my mood this morning.
-Now having watched my daughter take part in her first Race for Life UK, Cancer Research event, has brought back bittersweet thoughts about my own struggles with Cerebral Palsy.
+Watching my daughter take part in her first Race for Life UK cancer research event has brought back bittersweet thoughts about my own struggles with cerebral palsy.

-It was a long way back to the car and as I struggled to walk in the 26c heat, I started to feel sorry for myself.
+It was a long way back to the car, and as I struggled to walk in the 26-degree heat, I started to feel sorry for myself.
 I wanted to be back in that familiar place, until such a time I could deal with my feelings.

-Of course, I am immensely proud of her and she has my total support, but I need to find an acceptance on my own experiences.
+Of course, I am immensely proud of her, and she has my total support, but I need to find an acceptance on my own experiences and not feel discouraged by my own difficulties.
 Inevitably, something always comes along to change the way I think and feel about things, then I find myself having to build myself back up again.

 As I see my family taking charge of their lives, I sit back and contemplate my own.
-I need to be more pro-active even though I know I will potentially have set-backs to deal with, particularly because I have a disability to deal with.
+I need to be more pro-active in my thinking even though I know I will potentially have set-backs to deal with, particularly because I deal with a disability.

-It would be interesting to know if there is anyone out there who has reached old age and is still living healthily with Cerebral Palsy.
-It would take the pressure off any doubts I have living with Cerebral Palsy.
+It would be interesting to know if there is anyone out there who has reached old age and is still living healthily with cerebral palsy.
+It would take the pressure off any doubts I have.